Article Translations: (Spanish)

 Doctors usually prescribe about 10 days of antibiotic medicine to treat strep throat.
 Within about 24 hours after starting on antibiotics, your child probably won't have a fever and won't be contagious.
 By the second or third day, other symptoms should start to go away.

 Even when kids feel better, they should take the antibiotics as prescribed.
 This is the best way to kill the harmful bacteria.
-Otherwise, bacteria can remain in the throat and symptoms can return.
+Otherwise, bacteria can stay in the throat and symptoms can come back.
 Completing all the antibiotics also prevents other health problems that a strep infection can cause, such as rheumatic fever (which can cause heart damage), scarlet fever, blood infections, or kidney disease.

 - Keep your child's eating utensils, dishes, and drinking glasses separate and wash them in hot, soapy water after each use.

-- Give your child a new toothbrush after the antibiotic treatment starts and he or she is no longer contagious.
+- Give your child a new toothbrush after the antibiotic treatment starts and they're no longer contagious.